A Solid Foundation

 Don’t Talk Over Yourself

-A big temptation that many trade show display booths suffer from is to include too much text in their display.
-It seems logical to include as much information as possible in your booth, but in practice, it’s much too overwhelming.
+A big temptation that many trade show booths suffer from is including too much text in their display.
+It seems logical to include as much information as possible, but in practice, it’s too overwhelming.
 It’s unpleasant and makes people want to leave.
 When it comes to marketing, people respond better to images than to words.
 Start with a large, eye-catching graphic, and add as few words as possible.
 Include one short central message and no more than three benefits.
 Simplicity is elegance in visual design.

 Less Is More